maicoin/max-exchange-api-node/README.md

 npm install max-exchange-api-node
 ```

-see `/docs` for MAX and RESTV2 methods.
+see `/docs` for MAX and RESTV2, WebSocketAPI methods.

+see `/examples` for WebSocket Usages.

 ## Usage